 This article discusses Syeikhermania as the followers of the Majelis Shalawat Ahbab al-Mushtofa under the leadership of Habib Syeikh in terms of the socioreligious transformation in contemporary Indonesia.
 Focusing mainly on the Majelis Shalawat which is supported by traditional Arabic music instruments, this study discovered the strategy and the cultural approach which succeeded in attracting a social segment of the Muslim youths.
 Their intense and routine presence in the Majelis Shalawat has transformed the identity of traditional santri and young urban Muslims as a subculture.
-As the subculture, Syeikhermania, has some functions such as magical solution function for social and economic issues, alternative collective-identity function for young people who love music, the function of space winning as an alternative narration among liberal and radical Islam, the function of more meaningful free time activities, and the function of complementary solution for the dilemma of existential identity issues of Muslim youths amidst identity crisis caused by modernity.
+As the subculture, Syeikhermania, has some functions such as magical solution function for social and economic issues, alternative collective-identity function for young people who love music, the function of space winning as an alternative narration among liberal and radical Islam, the function for the dilemma of existential identity issues of Muslim youths amidst identity crisis caused by modernity.